-When I was growing up, every summer the prospect of having people over meant the prospect of eating this bruschetta pasta salad that inspired this low FODMAP pasta recipe.
+When I was growing up, every summer the prospect of having people over meant the prospect of eating the bruschetta pasta salad that inspired this low FODMAP pasta recipe.

 It involves very few ingredients and is fairly easy to throw together, so I’m not sure why my mom only made it for company.
 But because of its deliciousness and scarcity, it remains a recipe that feels like a special occasion dish, even though it is easy enough for a quick picnic lunch.

 Since we are adults now, and since the pandemic has eliminated most prospects of cooking for others, Charlie and I have been making this bruschetta pasta on repeat.
 I used to call it Pomodoro fresco pasta salad, but when we were prepping the ingredients—finely chopped tomatoes, fresh basil, mashed garlic, and a teensy splash of balsamic—it occurred to me that the topping was very similar to my favorite type of bruschetta.